HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

 ### 3. Uninstall Apache

-- DVWA runs on port 80, so I needed to remove Apache if it was installed:
+- DVWA runs on port 80, so I needed to remove Apache:
   ```
   - name: Uninstall apache if needed
     ansible.builtin.apt: